ojha-me/bug-hunt-ai/README.md

 # BugHunt AI
-**Learn to Code by Fixing Bugs — In Real-Time Conversations**
+**Master Programming Through Interactive Bug Hunting & Structured Learning Paths**

-> 💡 Traditional coding tutorials are passive.
+> Traditional coding tutorials are passive.
 You read.
 You watch.
 Then you struggle.
 You get bored.
-You get the faulty feeling of acheivement but you've hardly learnt anything.
+You get the fake sense of achievement but you've hardly learnt anything.
-> **BugHunt AI flips the script.** Learn by doing — inside a live conversation with an AI tutor who gives you broken code and challenges you to fix it.
+> **BugHunt AI flips the script.** Learn by doing — either through structured learning journeys or instant bug-hunting challenges with an AI tutor who gives you broken code and guides you to fix it.

 [![Tech Stack](https://img.shields.io/badge/Tech-Django%20%2B%20React%20%2B%20Gemini-blue)](tech)
 [![Status](https://img.shields.io/badge/Status-Beta-green)](status)